git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 ---
-title : "Setting up Observability stack for Neuron" weight : 510
+title : "Setting up observability stack" weight : 510
 ---

-## Setting up Observability stack for Neuron
+### Overview

-In this section, we'll install and explore the core components of our observability stack designed to monitor LLM inference workloads on Amazon EKS.
+In this section, we'll install the core components for our observability stack, designed to monitor LLM inference workloads on Amazon EKS.

 ## Observability Stack Components

-For monitoring LLM inference workloads, we will need to deploy several key components in the cluster for our observability stack:
+For monitoring LLM inference workloads, we will need to deploy several key components (as outlined below) in the cluster for our observability stack:

+Each component serves a specific purpose:
+  - Prometheus Server: Central metrics collection and storage
+  - Node Exporter: Collects hardware and OS metrics from each node (runs as DaemonSet)
+  - Kube State Metrics: Generates metrics about Kubernetes objects
+  - This includes Grafana setup, with Grafana server exposed via NLB

 #### Kube Prometheus Stack